 We are focused on serving families, individuals and businesses with the credit union philosophy of "people helping people".
 We believe in giving back to the communities we serve and demonstrate our commitment through our sponsorships of non-profit organizations, employee volunteer program, and financial literacy initiatives.

 Our dedicated Board of Directors & Management team puts you first in all we do.

 1955: MVCU is founded as the Communications Workers Employee Credit Union by Union Local 1365 in North Andover, MA.
 The name quickly changed to Merrimack Valley Credit Union.
 G. Harvey Ellis was our first General Manager.

 1962: We reached the $1 million in assets milestone!
 Duncan MacLeod is now the General Manager.

-Experiencing continued solid growth, we opened up our field of membership in the 1990s and now serve more than 200 employer groups in Merrimack Valley as well as their family members.
-This growth in membership led to us opening a second branch in Haverhill.
+1990s: Our field of membership opened up to serve more than 200 employer groups in the Merrimack Valley as well as their family members.

 2005: MVCU converted to a community charter, allowing us to serve eligible members in the Merrimack Valley.
 Peter J. Matthews Jr. is the President & CEO.

 2007: Our Corporate Office moved to Lawrence, MA, and we have five branches.